4.60 from 47 votes

 Spelt pancakes on a white plate, garnished with berries and maple syrup.
 Silver fork to the left.
 Strawberries in the background.

-Spelt flour is the wheat flour family’s least processed and most nutritious.
-Considered an ancient cereal grain, spelt flour is a nutrient-dense wheat grain with high amounts of protein and fiber.
+Spelt flour is the least processed and most nutritious member of the wheat flour family.
+Considered an ancient cereal grain, spelt is a nutrient-dense wheat grain with high amounts of protein and fiber.

 Aside from the spelt flour and coconut sugar, these pancakes are made with classic buttermilk pancake ingredients.